oleg-koval/oleg-koval/README.md

 When I'm not writing code, I'm behind a camera - art, fashion, and documentary photography.

-I've worked in startups from Kyiv to Amsterdam.
+I've worked in startups from Lviv to Amsterdam.
 I've seen codebases that should've stayed prototypes and prototypes that became products serving millions.

 The common thread?
 Pragmatism beats cleverness.
 Every time.